 Morphing windshield: I once had a Mach 1 with a small black windshield.
 It was really cool, but trust me I was freezing to death even with a leather suit.
 I noticed that windshields are now designed to extend up, and I think it’s a good area to improve.

 Could these shields also extend on each side?
 Could they be raised electrically on the fly like a power window?
 Would it be possible to use smart plastic to alter the transparency of the windshields?
 Adequately shielding the rider from the windstream will make him crave more rides.

 Exoskeleton: It’s always a challenge to find the perfect place to latch your snowmobile on your trailer.
 Wouldn’t it be nice to have some visible anchor points on the sled?
 It would be cool to see the frame stick out on the front of the snowmobile like an exoskeleton (See image 2) frame on which you could secure your tie down.
 Maybe this could even become a future trend.

 These ideas are pretty much self-explanatory.
 There is a cost and a benefit for each one of them.
 Personally I don’t mind adding a few pounds on the snowmobile to get more features.
 Then again, its always fun to ride on an ultra light sled in deep snow.
 It all depends on your dominant riding style.
 In any case, if you have some ideas of your own, feel free to contact me and we’ll see how we can improve things!

-I would like to thank Boris Schwarzer who created the renderings of the Snowrama II concept.
+The Snowrama II concept was imagined in June 2015 by Charles Bombardier and the images were created by Boris Schwarzer.
 Boris is based in Michigan, U.S.A.
 He went to the College of Creative Studies.
 He also created the images for the Spike commuting car and the Joust personal transporter.